wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-manage-alerts.md

 Alerts have different severity levels, depending on the impact that the alert situation will have and the need for a response to the alert.
 The severity levels are:

-- **Critical** – This alert is in response to a condition that is affecting the successful performance of your system.
+- **Critical** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> This alert is in response to a condition that is affecting the successful performance of your system.
 Action is required to ensure that the StorSimple service is not interrupted.

-- **Warning** – This condition could become critical if not resolved.
+- **Warning** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> This condition could become critical if not resolved.
 You should investigate the situation and take any action required to clear the issue.

-- **Information** – This alert contains information that can be useful in tracking and managing your system.
+- **Information** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> This alert contains information that can be useful in tracking and managing your system.

 ## Configure alert settings